-This Prospectus contains certain statements of a forward-looking nature relating to future events, such as developments of processes and commencement of production, or the future financial performance of the Company.
-Prospective investors are cautioned that such statements are only projections and that actual events or results may differ materially.
-In evaluating such statements, prospective investors should specifically consider the various factors identified in this Prospectus, including the matters set forth under the heading "Risk Factors" which could cause actual results to differ materially from those indicated by such forward-looking statements.
+An investment in the shares of Common Stock offered by this Prospectus involves a high degree of risk.
+In addition to the other matters described in this Prospectus, prospective investors should carefully consider the following factors before making a decision to purchase the Common Stock offered hereby.
+This Prospectus contains certain statements of a forward-looking nature relating to future events or the future financial performance of the Company.
+Prospective investors are cautioned that such statements are only predictions and that actual events or results may differ materially.
+In evaluating such statements, prospective investors should specifically consider the various factors identified in this Prospectus, including the matters set forth hereunder, which could cause actual results to differ materially from those indicated by such forward-looking statements.